exercism/typescript/docs/INSTALLATION.md

 $ yarn install
 ```

-You must run install before you are able to run the tests.
+You must run install _inside the exercise directory_ before you are able to run the tests.